bxparks/AceRoutine/src/ace_routine/cli/README.md

 The basic process is:

-1. Create a `SerialReader`, giving it the buffers that it needs.
+1. Create a `StreamReader`, giving it the buffers that it needs.
 1. Create a `DispatchTable` containing the list of commands whose signature matches `CommandHandler`.
 1. Create a `CommanDispatcher` which reads a whole line from the Serial port,